 15. Floating Shelves Catio

-The more spaces that your pet has to jump, climb and relax in a catio, the better.
-So add some floating shelves to the side of the wall or the cage and you allow your cat the choice of different heights where they can lie down and assert their dominance over the backyard.
+The more spaces your pet has to jump, climb and relax in a catio, the better.
+So add some floating shelves to the side of the wall or the cage, and you allow your cat to choose different heights where they can lie down and assert their dominance over the backyard.

 16. Indoor/Outdoor Catio